 That said, I would hesitate to really call it a dry kitchen, as it doesn’t have a sink to make it really functional.
 It’s really just additional countertop space more than anything.

-The 4 Bedroom unit also features a Smart Mirror that acts both as a technology enabled tablet complete with speakers and microphone while serving its standard mirror function.
+The 4 Bedroom unit also features a Smart Mirror that acts both as a technology-enabled tablet complete with speakers and a microphone while serving its standard mirror function.
 It’s quite futuristic-looking even if you don’t see a use for it, but it certainly fits the vibe of the tech area.